rheannemcintosh/th-monty-python-tickets/README.md

 # The Monty Python Tickets System :snake:

 ## Project Overview
 The Monty Python Tickets System is a basic Python command line application which I created at the start of my Python journey.
 The application is based off of a Treehouse Tutorial which can be accessed [here](https://teamtreehouse.com/library/the-project).
-This is also a part of my 1<sup>st</sup> round of the **100 Days of Code Challenge**.
+This was developed as part of my **100 Days of Treehouse Challenge**.

-## Inital Work
+## Initial Work
-The inital work was completed by following along the with the Treehouse tutorial, with some small edits along the way.
-Then a separate pull request was created to ensure the code followed PEP8 Standards.
+The initial work was completed by following along with the ... tutorial, with some small edits along the way.
+The code was then formatted to comply with PEP8 Standards.

-## Next Steps (Complete :confetti_ball:)
+## Completion Checklist (Complete :confetti_ball:)
 :white_check_mark: Upload Code

 :white_check_mark: Format Code